-It is recognized that the Association is the employee organization which as the right to meet and confer in good faith with the City on behalf of permanent employees of the City within those class titles set out in Exhibit A attached hereto and incorporated herein.
-The term "permanent employee" herein shall be referred to as "employee" and is used only to determine entitlement to certain employee benefits provided by this MOU and is defined as follows: an employee that has completed or is in the process of completing a probationary period in a permanent position in the competitive service in which the employee regularly works twenty (20) hours or more per week.
-Additionally, the representation unit shall include all non-safety-non-management classifications which are not included in another representation unit or determined in accordance with the

-Employer-Employee Relations Resolution to be more appropriately designated Non-Associated (NA) classifications.
+It is recognized that the Association is the employee organization which has the right to meet and confer in good faith with the City on behalf of permanent employees of the City within those class titles set out in Exhibit A attached hereto and incorporated herein.
+The term "permanent employee" herein shall be referred to as "employee" and is used only to determine entitlement to certain benefits provided by this MOU and is defined as follows; an employee that has completed or is in the process of completing a probationary period in a permanent position in the competitive service in which the employee regularly works twenty (20) hours or more per week.
+Additionally, the representation unit shall include all non-safety, non-management classifications which are created after execution of this Agreement and are not included in another representation unit or determined in accordance with the Employer-Employee Relations Resolution to be more appropriately designated as Non-Associated (NA) classifications.